vatesfr/xen-orchestra/doc/administration/README.md

 plugins:

   auth-ldap:
-    uri: "ldap://ldap.example.org"
-  ...
+  auth-github:
 ```

-The configuration is documented itself, so take your time to read it and adjust for your existing LDAP configuration.
+The plugin configuration is now done in the interface, in the plugin section of "Settings".

 ### Log file